syl20bnr/spacemacs-elpa-mirror/melpa/isearch-prop-readme.txt

    This gives you an interactive way to set up zones for text-property search (`C-t').
 For property `face', empty input removes all faces from the region.

+ * If you use library `zones.el' then you can use command `isearchp-put-prop-on-region' (outside of Isearch) to add a text property to a set of zones.

+ * If you use library `zones.el' then you can make a set of zones, or their complement (the anti-zones), invisible (or visible, if they are invisible).
+See commands `isearchp-make-zones-invisible', `isearchp-make-anti-zones-invisible', `isearchp-make-anti-zones-visible', `isearchp-make-zones-visible', `isearchp-toggle-zone/anti-zone-visibility', `isearchp-toggle-zones-invisible', and `isearchp-toggle-anti-zones-invisible'.

  * You can use command `isearchp-mark-lazy-highlights' to put property `isearchp-lazy-highlight' on the text that has lazy